jdrusso/msm_we/docs/usage.rst

         msm_we.modelWE.processCoordinates = processCoordinates

-    It's important to do this monkey-patching at the module level, i.e. on :code:`msm_we.modelWE`, rather than on an instance of a :code:`msm_we.modelWE` object.
+    It's important to do this monkey-patching at the module level, i.e. on the :class:`msm_we.msm_we.modelWE` class itself, rather than on an instance of the class.

 4. Create the model object.